k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/11_tdm_implementation_using_generic_flows.md

 ## Step 3 - Create, Load and Delete Flows

-- In this step you will run the **createAllFromTemplates** from the Shared Objects Broadway folder.
+In order to create the load and delete flows, run either:

+I. [TDMInitFlow](05_tdm_lu_implementation_general.md#ii-run-the-tdmluinit-flow) flow.
+Note that this flow is designed to run  one-time when creating an LU and it also adds the TDM tables to the LU.
+If the LU already has the TDM tables, it is recommended to run the **createAllFromTemplates ** flow (see the next bullet) to add the target tables to the LU.

+II. **createAllFromTemplates** flow.
 This flow creates the following:

-  1. Creates and adds the [delete entity's target LU tables](08_tdm_implement_delete_of_entities.md#lu-structure---target-tables) to the LU, if needed.
+- 1. Creates and adds the [delete entity's target LU tables](08_tdm_implement_delete_of_entities.md#lu-structure---target-tables) to the LU, if needed.

   2. Creates and adds the [data generation flows](16_tdm_data_generation_implementation.md) to the LU tables, if needed.